savonet/liquidsoap/doc/content/seek.md

 the appropriate URI, including cue-points, based on information from your own scheduling back-end.

-Alternatively, you may use `map_metadata` to add those metadata.
-The operator `map_metadata` supports seeking and passes it to its underlying source.
+Alternatively, you may use `metadata.map` to add those metadata.
+The operator `metadata.map` supports seeking and passes it to its underlying source.